What is a rhinoplasty?

 The patient may take pain medication for a couple of days, but the procedure is generally tolerable.
 There may be some bruising around the eyes which can take up to 2 weeks to clear.
 There is an external splint for about 5 days which is removed in our office by our nurse practitioner.
 The small incision between the nostrils will require some antibiotic ointment for about 2 weeks and typically heals imperceptible within 3 weeks.
 Most patients could work within a couple of days and can resume aerobic exercise in about a week.

-How soon will I see results after a rhinoplasty?
+How soon will I see results after a Nose surgery?

 The nose will be swollen, especially the tip, for about 2 weeks.
 By 4 weeks the nose is about 90% healed but there is subtle improvements for up to a year.